 NOTE: These are rough estimates and levels of toxicity based on the type of chocolate your dog has eaten, how much of it they've eaten, and your dog's weight.
 There are other factors involved in knowing if the chocolate your dog just ate will cause serious problems.
 If there is ever any doubt, the best thing you can do is call your veterinarian, your local Animal ER, or one of the dedicated animal-specific poison control hotlines.

 What should I do if my pet eats chocolate?

-In the event your pet gets into chocolate, you can use the chocolate toxicty calculator included above, or the chocolate calculator in the ASPCA app to see if it's likely to be a problem.
+In the event your pet gets into chocolate, you can use the chocolate toxicity calculator included above.
 Although the best thing you can do is contact your veterinarian or one of the animal-specific poison control centers for specific advice.
 Your pet's weight and the type and amount of chocolate they ate aren't the only factors that influence whether or not their "chocolate snack" is likely to cause a problem.

-If your pet is already showing signs of toxicity - such as anxiousness, restlessness, seizures, panting, vomiting, or diarrhea – they need to be seen by a veterinarian immediately.
+If your dog is already showing signs of toxicity – such as anxiousness, restlessness, seizures, panting, vomiting, or diarrhea – they need to be seen by a veterinarian immediately.

 Chocolate toxicity can be fatal, so don't delay or take a 'wait and see' approach

 In cases where heart or brain issues are present or expected to develop, these pets will need to be hospitalized for treatment and monitoring.
 Their treatment is likely to include induction of vomiting, administration of activated charcoal (multiple doses at periodic intervals, due to the enterohepatic recirculation of the toxin), intravenous fluids, and continuous monitoring of their heart rate and rhythm (ECG).
 Additional specific treatments will be necessary if seizures or heart issues are present or develop.